eugenebalts/eugenebalts/README.md

 ## About me

 🗽 I Live in Poland, Warsaw
-💻 In Web Development journey since December 2022
-👨🏿‍🎓 Finished **_The Rolling Scopes School_** courses
+💻 In Web Development journey since December 2022  (with ~one year of commercial exp as React Developer) 👨🏿‍🎓 Finished **_The Rolling Scopes School_** courses
 💼 Open to work